Kim Ades Featured in Published! Magazine

-Kim was featured in PUBLISHED!
+Kim was featured in Published!
 Magazine.
-You can reach her article below or click the image to view the full issue.
+You can read her article below or click to see the full issue.

 I: How did your passion ignite into your wonderful purpose and contribution?

 KA: At Frame of Mind Coaching™, we coach highly driven individuals who are determined to live extraordinary lives and are facing a challenge, a conflict, or some kind of adversity and are finding it difficult to make a very important decision at this point in their lives.

 The way we coach them is interesting.
 We always begin with a 10-week coaching period.
 There’s a call once a week for 10 weeks, we record all of our coaching calls so that our clients can listen to them again, and we ask our clients to journal every single day for the duration of the coaching period.
 What we’re looking at is the way a person thinks, and how their thinking ultimately affects the results that they’re getting in their personal and professional lives.